belazr/EasyWinHax/README.md

 #### Trampoline hook
 The library provides classes to install a trampoline hook in the beginning of a function.
 The internal TrampHook class hooks functions within the same process it is instantiated in.
 The function redirected to is usually defined in a DLL injected into the process.
-In the context of game hacking the class provides an easy way to hook graphics api functions (eg. EndScene or wglSwapBuffer) and draw to screen via dll injection.
+In the context of game hacking the class provides an easy way to hook graphics api functions and draw to screen via dll injection.
+See the examples for a detailed showcase.
 The external TrampHook class hooks functions in an external target process.
 The function redirected to is shell code the object injects into the process.
 Due to the limitations of shell code the use cases are limited.
 Though some fun can be had with it like hooking SystemQueryProcessInformation in a TaskManger.exe instance and hiding a process from it or hooking NtUserBeginPaint to launch shell code like the JackieBlue DLL injector does.